 Debian is a GNU/Linux distribution, open-source and is a Linux kernel-based operating system.
 It was released in August 1993.
 Debian can access online repositories containing more than 50000 packages; you can also download free or not free software and install them to Debian.
 APT is the front-end package manager, and the kernel type is monolithic.
 The Debian installer is modular and generic.
 The developers’ community provides proper support for bug fixing, and there is a proper channel from fixing to uploading the patch.

 The figure below shows the approach followed –

-Arch Linux is an x86-64 general purpose GNU/Linux distribution.
-It is simple and doesn’t add unnecessary modifications or additions, the patches are not supported by upstream are avoided.
+Arch Linux is an x86-64 general-purpose GNU/Linux distribution.
+It is simple and doesn’t add unnecessary modifications or additions; the patches that are not supported by upstream are avoided.
 Packages are split only when compelling advantages exist.
-GUI configuration utilities are not encouraged and users have to perform system configuration from the shell editor.
+GUI configuration utilities are not encouraged, and users have to perform system configuration from the shell editor.
 Arch maintains stable release versions until no package break is recorded.
 Arch includes the init system, modern file systems, LVM2, udev support, and initcpio.

-Head to Head Comparison between Debian vs Arch (Infographics)
+Head to Head Comparison between Debian and Arch (Infographics)

 Below is the Top 12 Comparison between Debian vs Arch

 Below are the lists of points, describe the key differences between Debian vs Arch: